Motion-aware Dynamic Graph Neural Network for Video Compressive Sensing: The Proposed Model

 \subsection{Graph Aggregation and Video Reconstruction}

-{So far, the connections between the cross-scale motion-aware dynamic sampled nodes have been well constructed as a graph.
-After this, an aggregation module is developed to aggregate the relative features together along both the spatial and temporal domains.
-This operation aims to update the feature maps $\Hmat^{(l+1)}$ with the same dimension as input $\Hmat^{(l)}$ by utilizing the learned dynamic graph-structured features to capture non-local dependencies for better video reconstruction.
-The aggregation can be recognized as information interaction in each iteration, while the graph usually takes $L$ iterations for feature updating.} {Towards this end, we define a generic aggregation operation for updating a node $\hv_i^{(l)}$ at the $l$-th iteration step as:
+So far, the adjacent matrix of the graph, which represents the connections between the cross-scale motion-aware dynamic sampled nodes, has been successfully constructed.
+Subsequently, an aggregation module is developed to efficiently combine the relative features across both spatial and temporal domains.
+The objective of this operation is to update the feature maps $\Hmat^{(l+1)}$, which have the same dimensions as the input $\Hmat^{(l)}$, using the learned dynamic graph-structured features to capture non-local dependencies and improve video reconstruction. {The aggregation process can be viewed as information interaction at each iteration, while the graph typically requires $L$ iterations to update features.}

+Towards this end, we define a generic aggregation operation for updating each node $\hv_i^{(l)}$ at the $l$-th iteration step as: